2023 FIA Formula 3 Championship: Technical regulations

-Formula 2 and Formula 3 run with 55% sustainable fuel in 2023, supplied by Aramco, who replaced Elf Aquitaine as an official fuel partner and supplier.
+Formula 3 ran with 55% sustainable fuel in 2023, supplied by Aramco, who replaced Elf Aquitaine as an official fuel partner and supplier.
 In a bid to decrease the championships' carbon footprint, an incremental gain in usage is planned until the 2027 season, where usage of 100% sustainable fuel is planned.

 Season report

 Round 1: Bahrain

-Hitech Pulse-Eight driver Gabriele Minì claimed feature race pole position with the fastest qualifying time at the Bahrain International Circuit.
+Gabriele Minì claimed feature race pole position with the fastest qualifying time at the Bahrain International Circuit.
 Franco Colapinto qualified twelfth to start the reverse-grid sprint race from first place.
+Contact between Gabriel Bortoleto and Rafael Villagómez on lap two sent Villagómez into the barriers and brought out the safety car.
+As racing resumed, Pepe Martí improved to second place and later passed race leader Colapinto to take his first victory in FIA Formula 3.